-- o Confidential, for Use of the Commission only (as permitted by Rule 14a-6(e) (2)) - o Definitive Proxy Statement - o Definitive Additional Materials - o Soliciting Material Pursuant to Rule 14a-12

-MASTEC, INC.

-(Name of Registrant as Specified in Its Charter)

-N/A

-(Name of Person(s) Filing Proxy Statement, if other than the Registrant)

-Payment of Filing Fee (check the appropriate box):

-- $\square$ No fee required - Fee computed on table below per Exchange Act Rules 14a-6(i) (1) and 0-11. - Title of each class of securities to which transaction applies: 1) - Aggregate number of securities to which transaction applies: 2) - Per unit price of other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (Set forth the amount on which the filing fee is calculated and state how it 3) was determined): - 4) Proposed maximum aggregate value of transaction: - 5) Total fee paid: - o Fee paid previously with preliminary materials. - Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing: - Amount Previously Paid: - 2) Form, Schedule or Registration Statement No.: - Filing Party: 3) - 4) Date Filed:
+Fil led by the Registrant ☑ a Party other than the Registrant □ he appropriate box: Preli Cont Defii Defii minary Proxy Statement fidential, for Use of the Commission only (as permitted by Rule 14a-6(e) (2)) hitive Proxy Statement hitive Additional Materials citing Material Pursuant to Rule 14a-12 MASTEC, INC. (Name of Registrant as Specified in Its Charter) N/A (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Pa ymen t of Filing Fee (check the appropriate box): ✓ No fe ee required Fee computed on table below per Exchange Act Rules 14a-6(i) (1) and 0-11.
+1) Title of each class of securities to which transaction applies: 2) Aggregate number of securities to which transaction applies: 3) Per unit price of other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (Set forth the amount on which the filing fee is calculated and state how it was determined): 4) Proposed maximum aggregate value of transaction: 5) Total fee paid: Fee p paid previously with preliminary materials. cck box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting was paid previously.
+Identify the previous filing by registration statement number, or the Form or Schedule and the date of its ag: 1) Amount Previously Paid: 2) Form, Schedule or Registration Statement No.: 3) Filing Party: 4) Date Filed: